Maged-Mahmoud/Maged-Mahmoud/README.md

 - 🌱 I’m currently learning **Modern computer vision techniques and practical data science on AWS**

-- 👨‍💻 All of my projects are available at [Kaggle and GitHub](Kaggle and GitHub)
+- 👨‍💻 All of my projects are available at (Kaggle and GitHub)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/maged-mahmoud-413746131](LinkedIn)
+- 📝 I regularly write articles on (LinkedIn)

 - 💬 Ask me about **Machine learning algorithms, computer vision techniques, data science tools**